telerik/reporting-docs/embedding-reports/overview.md

 * [WPF Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/wpf-application/overview%}) - a composite of Telerik UI for WPF controls that is suitable for WPF and WinForms projects.
 * [WinUI Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/winui-3-desktop-application/overview%}) - a composite of Telerik UI for WinUI desktop controls that is suitable for WinUI 3 projects.

+### Requirements
+.NET 6 introduced a [globalization-invariant mode](https://learn.microsoft.com/en-us/dotnet/core/runtime-config/globalization) which, if enabled, does not allow creation of any culture except the invariant culture.
+The Report Engine relies on instantiating cultures to support localization, formatting, and units conversion, so enabling invariant globalization will break the engine's functionality.
+Refer to [this KB article]({%slug /knowledge-base/disable-invariant-globalization%}) to see how to disable the Invariant Globalization mode.

 ## Adding the Report Engine

 There are many ways to add the report engine.
 You can [Host the Report Engine Remotely]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}), you can [Call the Report Engine via APIs]({%slug telerikreporting/using-reports-in-applications/call-the-report-engine-via-apis/embedded-report-engine%}), or you can use the [Telerik Report Server](https://www.telerik.com/report-server):